-The programs shall be implemented within the guidelines of the State Department of Education and in accordance with and in accordance with any other applicable laws and/or regulations.
+The programs shall be implemented within the guidelines of the State Department of Education and in accordance with any other applicable laws and/or regulations.

 Nondiscrimination (USDA Nondiscrimination)- 3053

 The School District does not discriminate on the basis of prohibited factors in employment and educational programs/activities.
 The School District affirmatively strives to provide equal opportunity for all as required by: